bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/00_Quickstart.rst

         run the same application in almost half of the time required by the sequential execution... *What happened under the hood?*

-        COMPSs has started a master and one worker (by default configured to execute up to four tasks at the same time), executed the application, and offloaded the tasks execution to the worker.
+        COMPSs started a master and one worker (by default configured to execute up to four tasks at the same time) and executed the application (offloading the tasks execution to the worker).

         Let's check the task dependency graph to see the parallelism that COMPSs has extracted and taken advantage of.